IEA-Paris/PPIAS/articles/a-place-to-think-in-the-new-information-age.md

 ## A Human-Centered Information Space

-"The computer desktop was an amazing design for its time, but does not reflect the complexity, flexibility, and sociality of human activity...Eventually, we will have to reorganize the desktop to reflect the complex mix of activities users engage in and move beyond the rigidity of separate applications and files-and-folders."
+> "The computer desktop was an amazing design for its time, but does not reflect the complexity, flexibility, and sociality of human activity...Eventually, we will have to reorganize the desktop to reflect the complex mix of activities users engage in and move beyond the rigidity of separate applications and files-and-folders."
 (Kaptelinin & Nardi, 2009) -- Bonnie Nardi

-A human-centered information space is both an idea, and a computational environment.
+A *human-centered information space* is both an *idea*, and a *computational environment*.
 It is the idea of a spatial cognitive workspace---a desktop for intellectual activity---reified as a computational environment that actively supports the coordination of information-based work.
 Specifically, the information environment should develop awareness of the history and structure of a user's action: how she accomplishes activities through discrete tasks across devices, programs, and working sessions.
 Through use, information in the environment accumulates structure and context: not only who accessed it and when, but concurrent activity and semantic relationships to other related information and activities.

-The context and history of activity should drive the behavior of information.
-To the user, her information should seem alive, have awareness, know where it came from, how it got there, what it means---and behave accordingly.
+The context and history of activity should drive the *behavior of information*.
+To the user, her information should seem *alive*, have awareness, know where it came from, how it got there, what it means---and *behave* accordingly.
 These representations and interactions will in turn guide the user's future action such that the struggle of resuming interrupted work is eased.
-It is crucial to emphasize a human-centered information space will not replace the user's ecosystem of documents and applications, but be a separate space linked to them, acting as a home, a control center, a multi-modal but fundamentally 'spatial workspace' where information across applications will converge with visual features and active behaviors that support the user in not only completing her tasks, but accomplishing long-term overarching activities.
+It is crucial to *emphasize a human-centered information space will not replace the user's ecosystem of documents and applications, but be a separate space linked to them,* acting as a home, a control center, a multi-modal but fundamentally 'spatial workspace' where information across applications will converge with visual features and active behaviors that support the user in not only completing her tasks, but accomplishing long-term overarching activities.
 To make the notion of a human-centered information space more concrete we sketch a scenario.

 ## Scenario: A Human-Centered Information Space